xCDAT/xcdat/docs/index.rst

         :link: getting-started-guide/index
         :link-type: doc

-        New to xCDAT?
-Check out the getting started guides.

     .. grid-item-card::  Examples
         :img-top: _static/icons/plot.svg
         :link: gallery
         :link-type: doc

-        This gallery demonstrates how to use some of the features in xCDAT through Jupyter Notebooks with real-world examples.

     .. grid-item-card::  API reference
         :img-top: _static/icons/wrench.svg
         :link: api
         :link-type: doc

-        The reference guide contains a detailed description of the xCDAT API.
-        The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of key Xarray concepts.

     .. grid-item-card::  Developer guide
         :img-top: _static/icons/book.svg
         :link: contributing
         :link-type: doc

-        Saw a typo in the documentation?
-Want to improve existing functionalities?
-        The contributing guidelines will guide you through the process of improving xCDAT.

 .. toctree::